Arriva Trains Northern: Rolling stock

-Arriva Trains Northern inherited a fleet of Class 142, Class 144, Class 150, Class 155, Class 156, Class 158, Class 308 and Class 321s from Regional Railways.
+Arriva Trains Northern inherited a fleet of Class 142, Class 144, Class 150, Class 153, Class 155, Class 156, Class 158, Class 308 and Class 321s from Regional Railways.

 In September 1998, Northern Spirit traded seven of its Class 142s (142085-091) to Valley Lines in exchange for seven Class 150s (150268-274), although between October and December 2002 these were swapped for unrefurbished units 142072-77 and 142080-083, as 142086-091 had only recently been refurbished by Northern Spirit and Valley Lines wished to start their own refurbishment from scratch.
 In January 2001, the first of 16 Class 333s ordered to replace the Class 308s, entered service.

 A shortage of available rolling stock to meet increasing demand led Arriva Trains Northern to lease Class 37s and ex Virgin CrossCountry Mark 2 carriages from English Welsh & Scottish to top and tail a daily service from Leeds to Carlisle for 12 months from September 2003.
 It also operated a peak hour Knaresborough to Leeds service.

 Some of the rolling stock was owned by the West Yorkshire Passenger Transport Executive and these were repainted red and silver with the Metro logos of the passenger transport executive.